 - Pews are marked for safe social distancing.
 Please choose among the marked available pews..

 - There will be no congregational singing, and spoken responses will be limited.
 We encourage clapping, dancing, and sign language.

 - If you are diagnosed with COVID-19 after having attended church in-person, you must notify the church office, so effective contact tracing can occur, and others who may have been exposed to the virus can be informed.

-Our custodian will clean and sanitize the sanctuary 24 hours after each worship service (to allow time for airborne particles to settle to the floor and reduce his risk), along with daily sanitizing of high-traffic areas (entrances, bathrooms, and the administration area).
-To help focus his cleaning efforts, many bathrooms, entrances, and other spaces have been closed for the time being.
-Please respect the signs telling you not to use these spaces.
+Our custodian will regularly clean and sanitize the sanctuary and other occupied rooms, along with daily sanitizing of high-traffic areas (entrances, bathrooms, and the administration area).
 If we discover that a person diagnosed with COVID-19 has been present in the building for a worship service, everyone that attended that service will be notified, and in-person worship will be suspended for 14 days.